okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 ## User-consent Grant operations

-The User Grants API provides operations to manage user consent Grants in your org.
+The User Grants API provides operations to manage user consent grants in your org.
 These operations are available at the new [Okta API reference portal](https://developer.okta.com/docs/api/) as part of the [User Grants API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/UserGrant/).

 <!--<ApiLifecycle access="ea" />